bsmerja/nginx--in-k8s/README.md

 ```
 ``Note:`` For image with agent and rootless image please [follow](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-docker/#pulling-the-image)

-4. Create config Maps
+4. Upload your image to private repo.
+5. Create your secret for downloading form privae
-5. Create you
+6. Create you